 If you are working on intimacy with a partner you were sexually active with before the rape, he or she may have certain expectations.
 Remember that you are not obligated to do anything you do not feel comfortable with, and it is okay if you are not immediately able to be comfortable with certain acts.
 Talk with your partner and explain that you are struggling with certain things, and offer him or her different ways to help you.

 Survivors working with a new sexual partner may take the opportunity to start over, or they may struggle because there is no existing foundation to build on.
 Do not feel obligated to share more than you are comfortable with.
 It is perfectly fine to explain that you are not comfortable with certain acts.
 Everyone has likes and dislikes, and you should never feel pressured to do anything you do not want, no matter what your past experiences may have involved.

 Communication is key; talk about how you are feeling and what you each need.
 Tell your partner what you like, what you don’t like, what you would like to be able to do.
 Lean on each other; you may have been the one who was raped, but this affects your partner as well.

 Talk about sex

 It is important to have open communication with your partner, but it can also be helpful to find other outlets.
 You may choose to see a therapist who specializes in sex therapy.
 A therapist can help you work through your issues and can help you find specific things for you and your partner to try.
 Some survivors find it helpful to talk to their friends or to other survivors about sex.
 Talking with others can help you refocus on the healthy aspects of sex.
-You may also consider reading threads on the message board or starting your own thread in the Sex & Intimacy forum of the Pandora's Aquarium message board and chat room.
+You may also consider reading threads on the message board or starting your own thread in the Sex & Intimacy forum.

 Try touching and trust exercises